 Do I need a doctor’s referral to go for mammogram?

-• No. You can book a mammogram appointment at MHC Medical Centre by calling 6-22-55-220 or go to www.mhchealthcare.com to make an appointment.
+• No. You can book a mammogram appointment at our MHC Medical Centre by calling 6-22-55-220 or go to visit this link.

 What happens on the day of my mammography?

 You will be asked to remove your top garment and follow the instructions given by the radiographer.
 The radiographer will gently apply a plate on your breast to take a few Xray images from different angles.
 The entire procedure lasts only a few minutes.

 You will be informed of your results within 2 weeks.

 What do I do after I receive my mammogram report?